Text Size

 Luke 1:68-75

-“Blessed be the Lord, the God of Israel, for He has visited and redeemed His people; and has raised up a horn of salvation for us in the house of His servant David (as He spoke by the mouth of His holy prophets who have been from of old),
+“Blessed be the Lord, the God of Israel, because He has visited and redeemed His people.
+He has raised up a horn of salvation for us in the house of His servant David, as He spoke through His holy prophets, those of ages past,

 Gospel fulfillment